Forms of Solidarity in Land and Life: The Tumandok People of Panay and Their Struggle

 LOUIE JON A. SÁNCHEZ

-Poet, Teacher, Critic, Filipino
+Poet, Teacher, Critic, Scholar, Translator, Filipino

 jai